tencentyun/intlcloud-documents/API/API 3.0/网络/内容分发网络/CDN产品API3.0文档_20190605/内容管理相关接口/禁用 URL_intl.md

 API request domain name: cdn.tencentcloudapi.com.

 DisableCaches blocks accesses to the specified URL on CDN.
-After the URL is blocked, The 403 error will be returned, meaning that  accessing the page or resource you were trying to reach is absolutely forbidden for some reason.
+After the URL is blocked, The 403 error will be returned, meaning that  accessing the page or resource you were trying to reach is absolutely forbidden.
 (This API is in beta.)

 Default API request rate limit: 40 requests/sec.